wp-plugins/privilege-widget/readme.txt

 1. View of the rescriction option added to each widget in the admin panel so you can restrict the display of each widget.

 == Changelog ==

+= 1.1 =
+* Uncommented Wordpress admin class protection coding from testing
+* Changed "Display Mode" to "User Restriction"
+* Added in bottom border to "User Restriction" area in each widget to make the widget area easier to read

 = 1.0 =
 * Gold release